Mjh9122/cv_sudoku_detector/README.md

    2. The CNN was trained ![here](https://github.com/Mjh9122/sudoku/blob/main/notebooks/TMNIST_trainer.ipynb) and achieved 98% accuracy on a validation set.
 #### Solve
 7. Once the board is filled out, I apply ![my solver](https://github.com/Mjh9122/sudoku/blob/main/notebooks/solver.py)
-   1. The solver works on a combination of constraint propogation and backtracking, guessing the cells with the smallest number of valid inputs at each step.
+   1. The solver works on a combination of constraint propagation and backtracking, guessing the cells with the smallest number of valid inputs at each step.
    2. The solver was ![benchmarked](https://github.com/Mjh9122/sudoku/blob/main/solver_benchmark/benchmark_solver.ipynb) on 10,000 puzzles and averaged 42 guesses per solve.

 ### Results